TWhidden/docker-timelapse/README.md

 * Configure the schedule as desired
 * Check `Snapshot` to see the snapshots are actually created

-## How to use
+## How to use this container

-Use e.g. the Synology Cron to run this container at any prefered moment.
+Use e.g. the Synology Cron (see next section) to run this container at any prefered moment.

 ```
 docker run \